-How do you spot a unique thrift store bargain?
+How do you spot unique thrift bargains?
 As they say “Beauty is in the eye of the beholder”, I say “Bargain is in the estimation of the shopper.”

-So what one person finds as an exciting thrift store bargain, another might pass right by without even a second thought.
+So what one person finds as an exciting thrift bargain, another might pass right by without even a second thought.

 Even if there isn’t a handy little guidebook for thrift store shoppers to find those exciting bargains, there are some basic principles that will land you the good stuff time after time.